elmahio/documentation/docs/logging-to-elmah-io-from-powershell.md

 Set-Alias nuget $target -Scope Global
 ```

-This script will download the latest version of the NuGet command line tool and make it available through the command `nuget`.
+This script will download the latest version of the NuGet command-line tool and make it available through the command `nuget`.

 To install elmah.io.client, run `nuget.exe`: